-- 9. Following approval of the policy I will: - a) Work with Helen Heath and Mary Hay to update the website as required - b) Communicate the final policy with Minister and Stakeholders, including contacting all who submitted feedback thanking them for their contribution (some from our sector took time to make some very thoughtful contributions).
+- .
+Following approval my team and I will:

+a) Update the website as required b) Communicate the final policy with the Minister a. contacting all who submitted feedback thanking the. from our sector took time to make some very thought.

-Work with my team to start the implementation steps outlined above.
+Work with my team to start the implementation steps outli.